itskalender/wake-up-cli/README.md

 # Wake-up CLI

-A very very plain and simple CLI for practicing & make my waking-up song opening time shorter.
+A very very plain and simple CLI for practicing & spending less time to find the my wake-up song.